 Travel Nursing as an OR Nurse

 Being an OR nurse isn’t for everybody: The environment is demanding and so are the surgeons.
-The hours are long and focus must be maintained.
 But, for organized multitaskers who thrive on instant gratification, the operating room provides the opportunity to see immediate results from their contributions.

 OR travel nurse skills generally translate seamlessly into new surgical environments, so it’s no surprise that OR travel nurses are often brought in to help ease staffing shortages and offer respite to overworked full-time staff.

-In general, OR travel nurses receive higher hourly compensation than full-time staff nurses, but advantages go beyond pay rate.
-Depending on the contract, travel nurses are also often eligible for non-taxable stipends, plus bonuses.
-Working as an OR travel nurse also can advance your career by providing access to new surgical environments, professionals, and procedures.
+In general, OR travel nurses receive higher hourly compensation than full-time staff nurses, but advantages go beyond the pay rate.
+Depending on the contract, travel nurses are also often eligible for non-taxable stipends, plus bonuses and travel reimbursement.
+OR travel nursing also can advance your nursing career by providing access to new surgical environments, professionals, and procedures.